i-m-afk/Node-Modules-Cleaner/CONTRIBUTING.md

 If you have any questions that are not covered by this guide, feel free to reach out to  rishavkumar208@gmail.com .

 Thank you for your contributions to `node_modules` Cleaner!
 We appreciate your help in making our project better.

-Replace [Your Project Name] and [maintainer's email or contact details] with your actual project name and the c